-BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 5 Local-State Sustainable Investment Incentive Program Would establish in state government the Affordable Housing and Community Development Investment Program, which would be administered by the Affordable Housing and Community Development Investment Committee.
+BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 5 Beall [D] Local-State Sustainable Investment Incentive Program Would establish in state government the Affordable Housing and Community Development Investment Program, which would be administered by the Affordable Housing and Community Development Investment Committee.
 The bill would authorize a city, county, city and county, joint powers agency, enhanced infrastructure financing district, affordable housing authority, community revitalization and investment authority, transit village development district, or a combination of those entities, to apply to the Affordable Housing and Community Development Investment Committee to participate in the program and would authorize the committee to approve or deny plans for projects meeting specific criteria.
-Currently in the Assembly Appropriations Committee and will be heard August 21 Watch the allocation of local ACCOC - NYC LOCC - Support CASA - Watch ACWA - NYC CSDA - Watch SB 13 Accessory dwelling units Would authorize the creation of accessory dwelling units in areas zoned to allow single-family or multifamily dwelling use.
+Currently on the Governor's Desk Watch State Priorities: Continue to monitor the state budget process and actively protect the allocation of local property taxes to special districts.
+ACCOC - NYC LOCC - Support CASA - Watch ACWA - NYC CSDA - Watch SB 13 Weickowski [D] Accessory dwelling units Would authorize the creation of accessory dwelling units in areas zoned to allow single-family or multifamily dwelling use.
 The bill would also revise the requirements for an accessory dwelling unit by providing that the accessory dwelling unit may be attached to, or located within, an attached garage, storage area, or other structure, and that it does not exceed a specified amount of total floor area.
-Currently in the Assembly Appropriations Committee and will be heard August 21.
-Watch Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and ACCOC - NYC LOCC - Oppose unless amended CASA - Work w/ author ACWA - NYC CSDA - Oppose SB 33 Solid waste: reduction and recycling.
+Bill was amended to remove the cap on capacity and connection fees that agencies can charge new ADUs.
+Currently on the Governor's Desk Watch , ACCOC - NYC LOCC - Oppose unless amended CASA - Work w/ author ACWA - NYC CSDA - Oppose SB 33 Skinner Solid waste: reduction and recycling.
 The California Integrated Waste Management Act of 1989, administered by the Department of Resources Recycling and Recovery, generally regulates the disposal, management, and recycling of solid waste.
-This bill would state the intent of the Legislature to enact legislation that would address the collapse of foreign recycling markets by reducing solid waste generation, encouraging transition to compostable or recyclable materials, and fostering domestic recycling markets. - Watch Policies: Biosolids and Biogas - Limit redundant reporting requirements on ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch
+This bill would state the intent of the Legislature to enact legislation that would address the collapse of foreign recycling markets by reducing solid waste generation, encouraging transition to compostable or recyclable materials, and fostering domestic recycling markets.
+Rules Committee Watch Policies: Biosolids and Biogas - Limit redundant reporting requirements on ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch